Entrusted to his killer: Little boy beaten, starved by carer

 "I can't take him to hospital they gonna think I beat him and I don't even touch him," Barriball messaged her partner.

-She told her partner that he had given Malachi paracetamol and asked for him to purchase some arnica cream.
+She told her partner that she had given Malachi paracetamol and asked for him to purchase some arnica cream.

 She also messaged her sister, saying "I wanna take him to hospital but I'm f**king scared asf man [sic]."

-Five days after the shower abuse, Barriball took Malachi to a family gathering at a Mt Maunganui restaurant.
+Five days after the shower abuse, Barriball took Malachi to a family gathering at a Mount Maunganui restaurant.

 Other family members discovered the burns covering the child, but Barriball lied, telling her family that the child had accidentally suffered burns in the shower and had already been seen by a doctor.